Projects

 Facilitators, who work for NGOs, discussed the lack of trust that community members feel around NGOs.
 One facilitator explained that conducting testing at community meetings is a way they aim to combat this.

-Our original design question had been more focused on standardizing the way water communication was handled, but with the research we had done, we realized this was much too simplistic and would likely be ineffective.
+Our original design question was more focused on standardizing how water communication was handled, but with the research we had done, we realized this was much too simplistic and likely ineffective.
 The lack of trust and generational lack of change was a sign that we needed to think about longer term solutions.
 We also wanted to consider solutions that would require less involvement from NGOs.
-We rewrote our design question to better address the research we had done and to focus in on a more specific problem and area.

 How might we design tools to inform people in rural communities in Ghana about water contamination risks?